-In DPP/DPPOS, intensive lifestyle and metformin reduced body weight and improved insulin resistance, glycemia and cardiometabolic vascular risk factors^{13,41-44}.
+In DPP/DPPOS, intensive lifestyle and metformin reduced body weight and improved insulin resistance, glycemia and cardiometabolic vascular risk factors13,41-44.
 However, whether T2DM prevention reduces CVD has not been shown.
-More specifically, whether metformin has direct preventive effects on the development of CVD in addition to, or independent of, the beneficial effects on T2DM development is unknown.
+More specifically, whether metformin has direct preventive effects on the development of CVD in addition to, or independent of, the beneficial effects on T2DM development was unknown.

-Metformin has been beneficial in several small prevention trials of CVD in T2DM, including in the UKPDS^{22,45}.
-In addition, metformin reduces myocardial infarct size, prevents heart failure, and improves cardiac function in animal models and human studies^{24,25}.
-Evidence of beneficial effects on CVD risk factors and cardiac function independent of its antihyperglycemic action26, combined with the DPP-based recommendation for its use in prediabetes28, has led to recent studies with metformin for CVD prevention in non-diabetic cohorts.
-The first of such studies found no benefit of metformin on carotid intimal media thickness change in patients with CHD29 and a trial of metformin in non-diabetic patients showed no effects on left ventricular function30.
+Metformin has been beneficial in several small prevention trials of CVD in T2DM, including in the UKPDS.
+In addition, metformin reduces myocardial infarct size, prevents heart failure, and improves cardiac function in animal models and human studies.
+Evidence of beneficial effects on CVD risk factors and cardiac function independent of its antihyperglycemic action, combined with the DPP-based recommendation for its use in prediabetes, has led to recent studies with metformin for CVD prevention in non-diabetic cohorts.
+The first of such studies found no benefit of metformin on carotid intimal media thickness change in patients with CHD and a trial of metformin in non-diabetic patients showed no effects on left ventricular function.

 DPPOS is by far the largest of the diabetes prevention studies with a cohort randomly assigned to metformin.
 Further, the long-term exposure to metformin beginning in pre-diabetes is a unique strength of this study.
 Although subjects in the other treatment groups can initiate metformin treatment once diagnosed with diabetes, as of January 2020, the mean cumulative metformin exposure is 11.8, 2.9, and 2.2 y in MET, PLB and ILS.
 Further, ~55% of the MET group subjects who have not developed T2DM continue to take study-provided metformin.
 Projected cumulative metformin exposure will remain considerably greater in MET by virtue of its early randomized use.
-DPPOS Phase 3 will also investigate whether total years of metformin exposure, much of it during the period of prediabetes, reduces CVD risk.
+DPPOS Phase 3 also investigated whether total years of metformin exposure, much of it during the period of prediabetes, reduces CVD risk.
+Study-provided metformin will be discontinued in January 2021.

-Although this phase of the study is focused on comparisons of metformin versus placebo treatment groups, we remain interested in the effects of diabetes prevention via the intensive lifestyle intervention.
+Although this phase of the study is DPPOS-3 focused on comparisons of metformin versus placebo treatment groups, we remain interested in the effects of diabetes prevention via the intensive lifestyle intervention.
 As noted above, the apparent differences between Da Qing and Look AHEAD results using lifestyle interventions to reduce the incidence of CVD suggest that lifestyle interventions may need to be started early in the course of dysglycemia to reduce long-term CVD.
 This is a question we will be able to address in DPPOS Phase 3.

-In summary, further follow-up of DPPOS presents the unique opportunity to evaluate the effects of metformin begun during pre-diabetes vs. PLB or ILS on CVD, the effects of ILS on CVD, and associations between T2DM prevention and CVD.
+In summary, follow-up of DPPOS cohort during DPPOS-3 presented the unique opportunity to evaluate the effects of metformin begun during pre-diabetes vs. PLB or ILS on CVD, the effects of ILS on CVD, and associations between T2DM prevention and CVD.
+Further follow-up will focus on the accumulation of CVD events over time.